 \subsection{Solving PDEs by collocation}

-As motivated in the introduction in Section \ref{sec:introduction}, the choice of $\Lambda$ according to Eq.\ \eqref{eq:lambda_sets} naturally yields an approximation of PDEs in the setting of generalized interpolation.
-This approach is usually called symmetric kernel collocation since it is obtained by a symmetric application of the differential operators to the two arguments of the kernel or, in other words, since the differential operators are applied both to construct the ansatz in Eq.\ \eqref{eq:kernel_interpolant_generalized} (or \eqref{eq:kernel_interpolant_generalized_2}), and to apply the generalized interpolation conditions of Eq.\ \eqref{eq:gen_interp_cond}.
-Since this method is based on the optimality principles described in Section \ref{sec:introduction}, it can be analyzed by extending in a systematic manner the ideas used for plain interpolation.
+As motivated in the introduction in \Cref{sec:introduction}, the choice of $\Lambda$ according to Eq.~\eqref{eq:lambda_sets} naturally yields an approximation of the PDE solution in the setting of generalized interpolation.
+This approach is usually called symmetric kernel collocation since it is obtained by a symmetric application of the differential operators to the two arguments of the kernel or, in other words, since the differential operators are applied both to construct the ansatz in Eq.\ \eqref{eq:kernel_interpolant_generalized}, and to apply the generalized interpolation conditions of Eq.\ \eqref{eq:gen_interp_cond}.
+Since this method is based on the optimality principles described in \Cref{sec:introduction}, it can be analyzed by extending in a systematic manner the ideas used for plain function interpolation.

 If the approximant $s_n$ in Eq.\ \eqref{eq:kernel_interpolant_generalized} is instead assumed to be represented as $s_n:= \sum_{j=1}^n \alpha_j k(\cdot, x_j)$ independently of the specific problem to be solved, the resulting method is usually referred as unsymmetric kernel collocation, or method of \textit{Kansa} (see \cite{Kansa1990a,Kansa1990b}).
 This approach has the advantage of requiring less regularity on the kernel and of being usually computationally more flexible, but the corresponding theoretical analysis is more subtle \cite{Hon2001,Schaback2007}.